Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 Rutgers Stats and Trends

+- In Rutgers' 11 games this season, it has five wins against the spread.

-- Rutgers has five wins against the spread in 11 games this season.
+- Rutgers has eclipsed the over/under in 30% of its opportunities this year (three times over 10 games with a set point total).

-- The Scarlet Knights have covered the spread twice this year when underdogs by 1.5 points or more (in six chances).

-- Rutgers' games this season have gone over the total in three out of 10 opportunities (30%).

-- Rutgers is 2-0 against the spread and 3-0 overall when the team records more than 33.9 points.
+- Rutgers is 2-0 against the spread and 3-0 overall in games when it scores more than 33.9 points.

 - The Scarlet Knights have turned the ball over 11 times this season, two more turnovers than the Terrapins have forced (9).